 config_template (str, optional) – chose from list of provided templates (e.g. ex1, ex2, …)

 config_path (str, optional) – custom path to a pype template (needs to adhere yaml syntax and phenopype structure)

 delay (int, optional) – time in ms to add between reload attemps of yaml monitor. increase this value if saved changes in config file are not parsed in the first attempt.

 dir_path (str, optional) – path to an existing directory where all output should be stored

 skip (bool, optional) – skip directories that already have “name” as a suffix in the filename

-feedback (bool, optional) – don’t open text editor or window, just apply functions and terminate
+interactive (bool, optional) – don’t open text editor or window, just apply functions and terminate

 max_dim (int, optional) – maximum dimension that window can have